fujielab/fujielab-util-launcher/README.md

 #### Options

 - `-d`, `--debug`: Enable debug mode.
 Detailed log messages will be displayed.
-- `--reset-config`: Initialize the YAML configuration file (`config.yaml`).
-Existing settings will be overwritten.
+- `-r`, `--reset-config`: Initialize the launcher to start with no saved settings from the previous session.
+- `-c`, `--config`: Start with settings imported from a previously exported configuration file.
 - `--version`: Display version information and exit.
 - `-h`, `--help`: Display help message and exit.